Birla Institute of Technology and Science, Pilani – Dubai Campus: Doctoral programs

+PhD degrees and research programmes are offered in various subject domains on a part-time and full-time basis.

 BITS Pilani, Dubai Campus has also entered into a research collaboration with the International Center for Biosaline Agriculture (ICBA), Dubai, UAE.

 Practice School

-Practice School (PS) is a programme unique to BITS Pilani university, through which students are placed in the industry for a hands-on learning experience.
+Practice School (PS) is an internship programme for students of BITS Pilani university, through which students are placed in the industry for a hands-on learning experience.
 PS-1, a two-month internship programme for the summer after the second year, is compulsory for all students.
 PS-2 is an extended internship programme, usually of five and a half months duration that students may go for in their final year.
 The students are graded by the off-campus BITS faculty and the PS mentor.
-The allocation is based on the academic record of the student and is managed centrally.
+The allocation is based on the academic record of the student and is managed in-campus, separate from the Indian campuses.
 Every PS station roughly accommodates 6-7 students.

-Practice School is aimed at familiarizing students with the work environment and technical standards in the industry.
-Students can also opt for a thesis instead of Practice School II where they will have to work under a professor either on campus or off campus on some research area related to their discipline.
-In case of an off-campus thesis, an on-campus guide will coordinate with the off-campus guide for a smooth process.
+Students can also opt for Thesis School (TS) program instead of Practice School II where they will have to work under a professor either on campus or off campus on some research area related to their discipline.
+In case of an off-campus thesis, an on-campus guide will coordinate with the off-campus guide.